Stop Hobnobbing With Wike, South-South APC Tells Party Leaders

-South-South zonal organising secretary of the APC, Dr Blessing Agbomhere, in a statement in Abuja on Tuesday, said the rate at which respected APC stalwarts have been hobnobbing with governor of Rivers State, Nyesom Wike, was worrisome.
+APC organising secretary, Dr Blessing Agbomhere, in a statement in Abuja, said the rate at which respected APC stalwarts have been hobnobbing with Rivers State governor Nyesom Wike is worrisome.

-He said the South-South APC is aware that Governor Wike was appreciative of the achievements of Rt.
+He said the South APC is aware that Wike is appreciative of the achievements of Rt.
 Hon.
 Rotimi Chibuike Amaechi as ex-minister of Transportation and APC candidates, most especially the eviable strides of Senator Bola Ahmed Tinubu and Senator Kashim Shettima, and President Muhammadu Buhari.

-Agbomhere noted that if because of APC’s performance, Governor Wike wants to join the party he must come in through the front door.
+Agbomhere noted that if because of APC’s performance Wike wants to join the party, he must come in through the front door.

 “We will receive him and save him from those he claimed want to destroy his political future,” he said.

-He lamented that the worst aspect of the APC chiefs’ visit to Rivers State was that they have failed to identify with the leadership of the ruling party in the state by not also meeting with leaders and embers of the party during their stay in the State.
+He lamented that the worst aspect of the APC chief’s visit to Rivers State is that they have failed to identify with the leadership of the ruling party in the state by not also meeting with leaders and members of the party during their stay in Rivers State.

 Agbomhere said, “We want to call on the National leadership of the APC to urgently call some party chieftains who are now flocking to Rivers State and maintaining unholy alliances with Governor Nyesom Wike in the name of commissioning projects, to order.